APFS Object Map Recovery

 I spent a day figuring out how to look into a corrupt encrypted APFS partition.
 Here’s the notes.

 If you only care about the answer, jump to the last section.

-macOS hard panicked on me me with our favorite graphics driver common interface corruption com.apple.iokit.IOAcceleratorFamily2 which happened after seven “gpuRestart” logs were generated back-to-back.
+macOS hard panicked on me with a graphics driver corruption error com.apple.iokit.IOAcceleratorFamily2 (which happened after seven “gpuRestart” logs were generated back-to-back).

-After the reboot and a login, the system crashed again while applications were starting up.
+After a forced reboot and re-login, the system crashed again while applications were starting up.
 Not good.

 After the next reboot, the system started okay, but since applications crashed while starting, they lost all of their historical state.
 Chrome lost all open windows and tabs.
 Terminal lost all open windows and tabs.
 Drat.

-So, off to backups to restore Chrome windows/tabs and Terminal windows/tabs from old saved states.
+Luckily I had some backups.
+So, off to old backups to restore Chrome windows/tabs and Terminal windows/tabs from old saved states.

-Now with windows restored to how they looked two weeks ago, let’s see what else went wrong during a double crashing reboot.
+Now with windows restored to how they looked at the last backup checkpoint two weeks ago, let’s see what else went wrong during a double crashing reboot.